-The Schwinn AD6 Airdyne bike is the most affordable option on our list (often available for under $500), yet it is powerfully built with a combination of plastic and metal.
+The Schwinn AD6 Airdyne bike is one of the most affordable option on our list (often available for under $500), yet it is powerfully built with a combination of plastic and metal.

 The aluminum and steel frame make up the majority of this sizable 112-pound bike.

 The AD6 is a step up from its predecessor (the AD2) in that the frictionless steel fan runs quieter and it can hold larger people (up to 300 pounds.)

 However, the AD6 is slightly larger than the top air bikes, at 50” by 26” by 51”, but as long as you have space, this just makes it more stable.

 The frictionless technology found in the AD6 makes it easier on the joints with it progressive wind resistance.
 There is no other resistance so the faster you pedal, the more air resistance you will get, perfect for working the upper body and hitting your fitness goals.

 The large console on this Airdyne bike is packed full of features, including the RevMeter RPM gauge which gives you a visual of how your interval training is going.
 And, six workout metrics are easily viewable simultaneously on the console making this one of the best air bike products we reviewed.